biohacker0/crowRedis/README.md

 3. The worker servers apply these commands to their local data store, keeping it in sync with the master.

 ### How to run the project:
-1 : clone the project twice and name one folder as instace-1 and other instance -2 , it will be easisy this way to test the feature.
+1. clone the project twice and name one folder as instace-1 and other instance -2 , it will be easisy this way to test the feature.
-2 : run crowRedis.py in master mode in one instnace and other in worker mode and change the port no of woker in the instance-2 folder
+2. run crowRedis.py in master mode in one instnace and other in worker mode and change the port no of woker in the instance-2 folder.

 ## Running in Master/Worker Mode